diegoqueres/newsletter-to-kindle/README.md

 npm install
 ```

-After that, you must create an .env file _(like the template bellow)_, entering the appropriate values for your environment.
-See _.env.example_ to see all environment variables must be filled.
+After that, you must create an .env file, entering the appropriate values for your environment.
+See _.env.example_ to see all environment variables must be filled and helping you to create your own .env file.

 Now you must run database migrations.
 ```bash